Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 Voyageurs paddling a large canoe, painting by Frances Anne Hopkins

 Frances Anne Hopkins traveled the canoe routes herself and painted what she saw.
-This is how fur trade families moved—crowded into birchbark canoes, paddling the same waterways for thousands of miles, season after season.
+George Simpson — who ran the merged HBC empire after 1821 and whose 1820–21 Athabasca journal remains a primary source for this period — wrote that nothing but the almost incredible hardihood of the French-Canadian voyageur could have survived the ordeal of these routes.
+This is how fur trade families moved: crowded into birchbark canoes, paddling thousands of miles, season after season.

 Why Travel Hundreds of Miles for a Wedding?